 The Company recognizes income taxes under the liability method.
 Deferred income taxes are recognized for differences between the financial reporting and tax bases of assets and liabilities at enacted tax rates in effect for the years in which the differences are expected to reverse.
-The Company records a valuation allowance against the amount of deferred tax assets that it determines is not more likely than not of being realized.
+The Company records a valuation allowance against the amount of deferred tax assets that it determines is not more likely than not being realized.
 The effect on deferred taxes of a change in tax rates is recognized in income in the period that includes the enactment date.

-The Company adopted the provisions of FASB Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109, on January 1, 2007.
-FIN 48 clarified the accounting for uncertainty in income taxes by prescribing the recognition threshold a tax position is required to meet before being recognized in the financial statements.
-The Company did not incur a cumulative effect adjustment upon adoption of FIN 48 nor did the standard have any impact on the Company's financial statements for the years ended December 31, 2007 and 2008.
-The Company has elected to classify interest and penalties related to an uncertain tax position, if and when required, as part of income tax expense in the consolidated statements of income.
-As of and for the years ended December 31, 2007 and 2008, no unrecognized tax benefits or interest and penalties have been recognized.
+The Company adopted the provisions of ASC subtopic 740-10 ("ASC 740-10"), Income Taxes: Overall (Pre-Codification: FIN 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109), on January 1, 2007.
+ASC 740-10 clarified the accounting for uncertainty in income taxes by prescribing the recognition threshold a tax position is required to meet before being recognized in the financial statements.
+No cumulative effect adjustment resulted from the adoption of ASC 740-10, nor did the standard have any impact on the Company's financial statements for the years ended December 31, 2008 and 2009.
+The Company has elected to classify interest and penalties related to an uncertaint ax position (if and when required) as part of income tax expense in the consolidated statements of income.
+As of and for the years ended December 31, 2007, 2008 and 2009, no unrecognized tax benefits or interest and penalties associated with uncertainty in income taxes have been recognized.